 33.x.y.z.
 Usage and Rules of Multi-Link element in the context of multi-link setup

-[Motion 68], [Motion 122, #SP133]
+[Motion 32], [Motion 122, #SP133],

-A Multi-Link element as defined 9.4.2.x (Multi-Link element) shall be included in an (Re-)Association Request frame transmitted by a non-AP STA affiliated with a non-AP MLD and an (Re-)Association Response frame transmitted by an AP affiliated with an AP MLD in order for the non-AP MLD to setup more than one link with the AP MLD.
+When a non-AP MLD initiates a multi-link setup with an AP MLD to setup more than one link, a non-AP STA that is affiliated with the non-AP MLD shall transmit an (Re-)Association Request frame on a link only.
+The non-AP MLD may initiate the multi-link setup with an AP MLD to setup more than one link with a subset of APs that is affiliated with the AP MLD.
+When the AP MLD accepts the association request, an AP that is corresponding to that link and that is affiliated with the AP MLD shall transmit an (Re-)Association Response frame on that link.

+[Motion 21], [Motion 32], [Motion 68]

+A Multi-Link element as defined 9.4.2.x (Multi-Link element) shall be included in the (Re-)Association Request frame to indicate capabilities of reported non-AP STAs that are affiliated with the non-AP MLD.

-[Motion 115, #SP65], [Motion 112, #SP32], [Motion 32], [Motion 21], [Motion 122, #SP133]
+[Motion 112, #SP32], [Motion 115, #SP65]

-The Multi-Link element carried in (Re-)Association Request frame shall include MLD-level information that is common to all STAs affiliated with the MLD.
+The Multi-Link element carried in the (Re-)Association Request frame shall include MLD-level information that is common to all non-AP STAs affiliated with the non-AP MLD.
 MLD-level information shall include at least the MLD MAC address.

 The Multi-Link element carried in the (Re-)Association Request frame shall include one or more STA profile subelement(s) each of which contains the complete information of the reported non-AP STA, which is affiliated with the non-AP MLD, corresponding to the link that is requested for multi-link setup, except for the reporting non-AP STA transmitting the (Re-)Association Request frame.

+[Motion 21], [Motion 32], [Motion 68]

+A Multi-Link element as defined 9.4.2.x (Multi-Link element) shall be included in the (Re-)Association Response frame to indicate capabilities and operational parameters of reported APs that are affiliated with the AP MLD.

+[Motion 112, #SP32], [Motion 115, #SP65]

-The Multi-Link element carried in (Re-)Association Response frame shall include MLD-level information that is common to all STAs affiliated with the MLD.
+The Multi-Link element carried in the (Re-)Association Response frame shall include MLD-level information that is common to all APs affiliated with the AP MLD.
 MLD-level information shall include at least the MLD MAC address.

 The Multi-Link element carried in the (Re-)Association Response frame shall include one or more STA profile subelement(s) each of which contains the complete information of the reported AP, which is affiliated with the AP MLD, corresponding to the link that is accepted by the AP MLD and requested by the non-AP MLD, except for the reporting AP transmitting the (Re-)Association Response frame.

-Each STA profile subelement included in the Multi-Link element carried in (Re-)Association Request frame and (Re-)Association Response frame shall not include another Multi-Link element.
+Each STA profile subelement included in the Multi-Link element carried in the (Re-)Association Request frame and the (Re-)Association Response frame shall not include another Multi-Link element.

 [Motion 115, #SP89]